irztu59178703LindseyWinters/yui/README.md

 Updated configuration settings - build 243
 Added new feature for better user experience - build 766 Added detailed comments for clarity - v3.4.5
+Updated README with new instructions - update 24